Presented by Danielle Coffey, senior vice president, strategic initiatives, and counsel, News Media Alliance

 This session details how a small weekly newspaper in the suburban Detroit market was able to launch a new weekly at the urging of local businesses and the chamber of commerce.
 The community was upset over the merging of a corporately owned paper that was no longer serving the needs of the community and reached out to get a new paper to serve their specific community.
 Learn from the success of this small company that knows how to super-serve its readers and advertisers.

-Presented by Stacey Hill, EVP, chief operating officer, News-Press & Gazette Company, St. Joseph, Missouri, and Emily Walsh, chief digital officer and publisher, Observer Media Group Inc.; and Kristen Frey, director, audience & digital revenue, News-Press & Gazette Company
+Presented by Stacey Hill, EVP, chief operating officer - newspapers, News-Press & Gazette Company; Emily Walsh, chief digital officer and publisher, Observer Media Group Inc.; and Kristen Frey, director, audience & digital revenue, News-Press & Gazette Company

 Email has become one of their major ways local SMBs market to current and new customers.
 This session looks at the best methods to deploy in order to provide local businesses with the most effective solutions.
 Learn how email marketing can us build audience and reach new advertisers.
 You’ll learn what’s working in email today, and who is making money with it.